KunmingSHAO/KunmingSHAO.github.io/_pages/cv.md

 Education
 ======
 ### PhD student in Electronic and Computer Engineering, The Hong Kong University of Science and Technology (HKUST) & AI Chip Center for Emerging Smart Systems (ACCESS), 2023.08 - Present
-* Supervised by Prof. Chi-Ying TSUI, Prof. Tim CHENG and Prof. Fengbin TU.
+* Co-supervised by Prof. Chi-Ying TSUI and Prof. Tim CHENG.

 ### Visiting internship student, HKUST & ACCESS, 2022.11 - 2023.07